VividSeats/vivid-design-patterns/README.md

 ### Common Error Seen When Linking VDP to an Application

 ```
-Invariant Violateion: Invalid hook call.
+Uncaught Invariant Violation: Invalid hook call.
 Hooks can only be called inside of the body of a function component.
 ```
 This is a common error seen when linking VDP due to an issue with the generation of the `dist` directory or bundling of its files.